radiotaiso/python-test-automation-boilerplate/README.md

 python -m unittest test_module.TestClass.test_method
 ```

-Keep in mind that the files containig your tests need to be named `test_{whatever}` so it can be found by unit test,
+Keep in mind that the files containing your tests need to be named `test_{whatever}` so it can be found by unit test,
 else you would have to pass the filename as an argument.

-## Docker
+## Run the tests using Docker

 You have to build the image first
 ```bash